drbeco/paroleco/paroleco.md

 Welcome to **Paroleco** Language Exchange Club - PLEC 🌍

-This is an international language exchange set of groups which was created as a way of letting people from all over the world connect and interact in order to improve whichever language they are learning.
+This is an International Language Exchange Club, organized in a group with a set of _topics_, allowing people from all over the world to connect and interact with each other to improve whichever languages they are learning.
 Here you will find both people studying as well as natives who will help you with any questions you may have.

 ---